 Diversity: Purdue University is committed to the development of a multicultural environment.
-We value the input of multiple viewpoints and perspectives across the university; our goal is to create an academic community that is rich with cultural, social and intellectual diversity.
+We value the input of multiple viewpoints and perspectives across the university; our goal is to create an academic community that is rich with cultural, social, and intellectual diversity.

-Review of applications begins December 12, 2013, and continues until the positions are filled.
+Review of applications begins October 1, 2018, and continues until the positions are filled.

 Purdue University is an equal opportunity /equal access /affirmative action employer

-fully committed to achieving a diverse work force.
+fully committed to achieving a diverse workforce.